 Lets take a look at the 7 most popular siding materials: vinyl, aluminum, stucco, stone veneer, wood, engineered wood and fiber cement.
 We will review their installation costs, as well as pros and cons.

 Siding materials are listed in the order of least to most expensive.

-Vinyl continues to be the Number 1 siding installed on homes across the US and Canada.
-Its so overwhelmingly popular because this is the most affordable material, which even the most budget-conscious homeowner can install.
+Vinyl siding continues to be the Number 1 siding material installed on homes across the US and Canada.
+Its so overwhelmingly popular because this is the most affordable siding type, which even the most budget-conscious homeowner can install.
 Vinyl siding options boast a nearly endless number of colors and styles, as well as very low and easy maintenance.